April 5th 2021

 The law currently requires you to wear a face covering whilst inside the building.
 This requirement is because: “…if you are infected but have not yet developed symptoms, it may provide some protection for others you come into close contact with.”

-Bring your own hand sanitiser.
+Bring your own hand sanitiser if possible.
 But we’ll have some at the entrance and exit for those who don’t have any.

-Practice social distancing, which unfortunately means avoiding hugs and handshakes for now between persons from different households or established bubbles.
+Practice social distancing, which unfortunately means avoiding hugs and handshakes between persons from different households or established bubbles.

 May God continue to keep you by His amazing grace.